 For the topping:

 - 1/2 cup peanut butter

 Preheat the oven to 325°F.

 Prepare a 9-inch diameter springform pan with at least a 2 1/2-inch depth for a water bath.
 Place a large square of heavy-duty aluminum foil underneath the pan.
 Gently fold the edges up and around the pan.
-Repeat twice so there’s three sheets of foil to ensure a waterproof seal.
+Repeat twice so there are three sheets of foil, to ensure a waterproof seal.
 Gently fold the top of the foil around the edge of the pan.
 Alternatively, use a turkey roasting bag to seal the pan from the water bath.
 Spray the pan with nonstick cooking spray.

 Make the crust:

 In the bowl of a food processor, combine the graham crackers, peanuts, sugar, and cinnamon until very finely ground.
 Add the butter and pulse until the mixture is moistened like wet sand.
-Press firmly into the bottom and quarter way up the sides of the prepared pan.
+Press firmly into the bottom and quarter-way up the sides of the prepared pan.
 Bake for 10 minutes.
 Place on a wire rack to cool.
 Maintain oven temperature.